luchophelps13/EasyFileEncryptorandDecryptor/README.md

 # EasyFileEncryptorandDecryptor
-This Python program will easily encrypt a single file or iterate though a file and encrypt and decrypt your files, using a Fernet key and the Cryptography library.
+This Python program will easily encrypt a single file or iterate though a directory and encrypt and decrypt your files, using a Fernet key and the Cryptography library.

 ![](https://miro.medium.com/max/760/1*zSPtMkp70YN9JDhFRaHHXA.jpeg)